Tips for Talking to your Friends about Anxiety/OCD

 Cons

-It is also important to consider potential negative outcomes.
-Sharing information about your anxiety/OCD on social media removes your ability to pick and choose who learns such intimate details about you, which increases the chance of negative reactions.
-Also, any information you post online will be there indefinitely, so it is important to consider whether you’d want your comments/posts to follow you around forever.
+Also, any information you post online will be there indefinitely.
+It is important to consider whether you’d want your comments/posts to follow you around forever.
 Although you may be motivated to share such information when you are young, you may feel differently when you are older, such as when you are applying to jobs.
 Be thoughtful about sharing any personal information online for these reasons.